Updated: Sep 4

 The Temples of Africa

-My first assumption, which I think is a pretty safe one, is that the primary language spoken in a temple matches that of the dominant language in the country or territory in which that temple stands.
+My first assumption, is that the primary language spoken in a temple matches that of the dominant language in the country or territory in which that temple stands.
 Obvious right?
 Except that, especially in Africa, the "dominant" language of a given country or territory is debatable.
 Therefore in all cases I assume that the primary language of a given temple matches that of the language of its "Holiness to the Lord, The House of the Lord" inscription.
 However there are "Holiness to the Lord, The House of the Lord" inscriptions in only 18 languages including the languages of the bilingual inscriptions (see my post on Holiness to the Lord, The House of the Lord).
 So where can I look for likely languages for the endowment besides these?

 The Church has translated the Book of Mormon into a large number of languages.
 At the time I published this post the complete Book of Mormon was available in 91 languages (Translations and Formats: Book of Mormon).
 Of course there is no guarantee that just because the Book or Mormon has been translated into a given language that the language is also used in the endowment.
 I also assume that it is much easier to translate the endowment into a given language than it is to translate the complete Book or Mormon into one.
 So there are potentially endowment translations that do not have Book of Mormon translations.